MorcosBishay/ecommerce-backend/README.md

 # ecommerce-backend

-This is the backend for e-commerce website, which is developed using express, node, typescript & OOP, and also includes sorting & pagination.
+This is the backend for e-commerce website.

+Developed using express, node, typescript & OOP, which includes sorting & pagination.

 ## Usage